emiliensocchi/emiliensocchi.github.io/_posts/2024-07-25-abusing-pim-related-application-permissions-in-microsoft-graph-part-1.md

 As mentioned in the introduction, I am currently working on a tier model to categorize MS Graph application permissions based on known attacks paths.
 We have seen that the [`RoleAssignmentSchedule.ReadWrite.Directory`](https://learn.microsoft.com/en-us/graph/permissions-reference#roleassignmentschedulereadwritedirectory), [`PrivilegedAccess.ReadWrite.AzureADGroup`](https://learn.microsoft.com/en-us/graph/permissions-reference#privilegedaccessreadwriteazureadgroup) and [`PrivilegedAssignmentSchedule.ReadWrite.AzureADGroup`](https://learn.microsoft.com/en-us/graph/permissions-reference#privilegedassignmentschedulereadwriteazureadgroup) permission, all represent a risk for escalating to Global Admin.

-Therefore, these application permissions should be classified as Tier-0, which contains permissions with at least one known technique to create a path to Global Admin.
+Therefore, these permissions should be classified as Tier-0, which contains permissions with at least one known technique to create a path to Global Admin.
 This does **not** mean a path necessarily exist in every tenant, as privilege escalations are often tenant specific, but the goal is to identify permissions with a **risk** of having a path to Global Admin.
-Note that the table format used in the “Overview of abuse information” sections is the format that will be used for documentation Tier-0 assets in the first version of the tier model.
+Note that the table format used in the “Overview of abuse information” sections is the format that will be used for documenting Tier-0 assets in the first version of the tier model.

-Finally, some readers may wonder about situations where active PIM assignments require the use of MFA, due to a role or group policy.
+Finally, some readers may wonder about situations where an active PIM assignment requires the use of MFA, due to a role management policy.
 Stay assured, bypassing constraints of this kind will be addressed in details in part 3 of this series, so stay tuned 😉